Rookies-RGSOC2016/Project_Plan/README.md

 Simply, Hoodie is a no-Backend technology!:D </li>

 <li>Hoodie gives your frontend code superpowers or Dreamcode,
-by allowing users to do things that ony a backend can do.</li>
+by allowing users to do things that only a backend can do.</li>

 <li>Hoodie's vision and future goal are to be accessible for designers and
 people with few coding skills because Hoodie think this matters.